4 Great Activities to Keep Seniors with Dementia Engaged

 When someone has Alzheimer’s disease or dementia, their cognitive function may be declining, but they still have abilities.

-Doing as much as possible at their current ability level keeps them active and may help maintain skills longer.
+Doing as much as possible within their current ability level keeps them active and may help maintain their skills for longer.

-We found a helpful article from MindStart about the importance of purposeful activities for dementia.
+We found a helpful article from MindStart on the importance of purposeful activities for individuals with dementia.

 They encourage us to broaden the idea of “activities, ” including everyday tasks and entertainment, outings, and events.